 How We Work Together

 At Golden Helix® we have extensive experience launching educational programs in genetics.
 We support professors not only with the use of our software, but we can also advise on curriculum and provide data sets and documentation.
+In addition, you will have access to our Bioinformatic Support Team, as well as a wide range of resources.

 The premedical competencies, as outlined in a recent American Association of Medical Colleges (AAMC)-HHMI report on Scientific Foundation for Future Physicians, call for stronger connections between course content and the underlying principles in health and medicine.
 To meet this need Dr.Jeffrey Moore is developing chemistry courses at the University of Illinois, Urbana-Champaign for pre-health professionals that teach concepts and content in a personally meaningful way, stimulating deep interest and promoting curiosity-driven learning.
 Scientific evidence shows that people who feel curious devote more attention to an activity, process information more critically, remember information more effectively and persist on task until goals are met.